-If your device is Class I or II, you must submit an application and legal documents to ANVISA for review and approval.
-Class I and II device manufacturers must also compile a comprehensive technical dossier for their Brazil Registration Holder (BRH) to keep on file, along with proposed labeling and IFU, in case of an ANVISA audit.
+If your device is Class I or II, you must submit an application and required documents to ANVISA.
+Class I and II device manufacturers must also compile a comprehensive technical dossier for their Brazil Registration Holder (BRH) to keep on file, along with proposed labeling and IFU, in case of an ANVISA on-site inspection.

 Class III and IV device manufacturers must prepare a Technical File that includes clinical data, clinical studies, and additional device information.
 Legal documents, IFUs, and proposed labeling are also included in the Technical File.
 Class III and IV registrations expire after ten years; Class I and II registrations do not expire.

-Foreign medical device manufacturers that do not have a physical location within Brazil must appoint a Brazilian Registration Holder (BRH).
-Your BRH will submit your registration application to ANVISA and maintains control of your device registration and Brazil Good Manufacturing Practice (BGMP) certification, if applicable.
+Foreign medical device manufacturers that do not have a physical location within Brazil must appoint a Brazil Registration Holder (BRH).
+Your BRH will submit your registration application to ANVISA and maintains control of your device registration and Brazil Good Manufacturing Practice (B-GMP) certification, if applicable.
 Hiring an independent BRH instead of a distributor gives you the freedom to change distributors at any time.

 INMETRO certification requirements

 ANVISA requires that certain medical devices be certified by The National Institute of Metrology, Standardization and Industrial Quality (INMETRO), which is responsible for the establishment of technical standards in Brazil.
 INMETRO certification is often required for electro-medical devices subject to IEC 60601, as well as some other medical devices.
 Emergo can assist with selecting an INMETRO certifier and communicate with them on your behalf.

 Let Emergo assist you with Brazil's regulatory approval process

 Emergo's team in Brazil has helped hundreds of medical device companies comply with ANVISA's regulatory requirements.
 Here's how we can help:

 - Determine the classification for your device, and complete all necessary documentation to ensure a smooth registration.